 The National Jump$tart Coalition conducts an annual conference devoted specifically to PreK-12 classroom teachers of personal finance.
 This conference offers classroom educators an opportunity to see, learn about, and try educational resources to integrate immediately into current lesson plans; to attend informative workshops under two different strands—curriculum/content and personal growth; to meet with leaders from finance and education; and to network with colleagues from across the country.

-The 2021 Jump$tart National Educator Conference will be held November 6-8 at the Omni Shoreham in Washington, DC.
+The 2022 Jump$tart National Educator Conference will be held November 4-6 at the Lowes Hotel in Atlanta, GA.

 Eligible applicants must: